 - Now name the value as SV2 and then click on it and set the value to 2.

 - Lastly, click Ok and save the changes.

-Note: The Watermark can come back with future updates and you can repeat the same method mentioned above to remove it.
+Note: The Watermark can come back with future updates, and you can repeat the method mentioned above to remove it.

 So these are the steps that help you to get rid of system requirements not met the watermark on the Windows 11 PC and laptop.
-And if you are able to circumvent the TPM secure boot requirement for installing Windows 11, then you are likely to encounter the System requirement not met watermark on Windows 11 PC.
-Luckily modifying the Windows registry entries by following the steps given will allow you to remove the watermark in Windows 11 successfully.
+And if you can circumvent the TPM secure boot requirement for installing Windows 11, you will likely encounter the System requirement not met watermark on Windows 11 PC.
+Luckily, modifying the Windows registry entries by following the steps will allow you to remove the watermark in Windows 11 successfully.